Our independent, licensed Psychologists specialize in Neuropsychological Assessment, with expertise in:

 Psychological assessment focuses on emotional, personality, and social functioning.
 It can diagnose psychological disorders, and help explain an individual’s behavioural or functional difficulties in daily life.
 Recommendations for treatment are provided based on the findings.

 At the outset of the assessment, the client is interviewed about the nature of his or her concerns.
 In some cases it may also be necessary to speak with family members or friends, although we will only do so with a client’s explicit consent.

-Following the interview, the client performs a number of tests to evaluate his or her cognitive and psychological functioning.
+Following the interview, the client performs a number of tests to evaluate his or her cognitive and/or psychological functioning.
 The testing portion of a neuropsychological assessment usually lasts several hours, although the specific length may vary depending on the purpose of the assessment and the complexity of the referral question.

 What happens after the Assessment

 After the assessment has been completed, the client’s tests are scored, and the results are analyzed in the context of other available information about the client, including the client’s self-report, observable behaviour, and medical file.

 Based on this information, the assessor writes up a detailed report of the findings and addresses the referral questions (e.g., diagnosis, prognosis, recommendations etc.).
 Feedback may be provided to the client, family, or to the original referral source (e.g., physician, law firm, or insurer), depending on the specific purpose of the assessment.